6 Major eCommerce Trends to Watch Out for in 2021

-For instance, empathy will look different for different customers - so a generic message will not work for all customers.
+Empathy will look different for different customers – so a generic message will not work.

 Instead, it’s best to get to know your customers at each stage of their journey, not just during their first visit or at the checkout.

-Another forecasted trend for eCommerce in 2021 is shoppable TV.
+Another forecasted trend for 2021 is shoppable TV.